You may have moved out from your childhood home, but have you really left your parents behind?

-As we teach in our Weekend to Remember® marriage getaways, leaving your parents does not mean you permanently withdraw and no longer have a good relationship with your parents.
-That's isolating yourself, not leaving.
+As we teach in our Weekend to Remember® marriage getaways, leaving your parents does not mean you permanently withdraw and no longer have a good relationship with them.
+That’s isolating yourself, not leaving.
 The commandment in Exodus 20:12 to honor your parents means that when you leave them, you need to go with respect, love, admiration, and affirmation for their sacrifices and efforts in raising you.
 But you must make a break from them and sever your dependence on them.
 As time passes, you must be diligent to prevent any reestablishment of dependence at critical points in your marriage.

 Leaving certain kinds of parents requires special sensitivity.
 For example, if your mom or dad is a single parent, she or he may no longer have anyone at home to lean on and may feel terribly alone.
 Or perhaps you left behind a parent who endures a lifeless marriage devoid of passion.
 In either case, your leaving has created a big void in the home.
 So it’s important to make your love and commitment clear to them while also switching your primary allegiance to your spouse.

 You can honor your parents and also reap benefits by seeking their wisdom on certain issues.
 When you ask them to offer their insights, you must make it clear that you are seeking information and advice, not surrendering your right to make final decisions.
 A tip: Always try to consult your spouse before seeking input from parents.
 Give yourselves some time to become good at this.
 You may have depended on your parents for 20 years but have been married only one!

 When parents want to reattach